kingsdigitallab/kdl-components/README.md

 ## Components

+Each component is implemented using a combination of macros and templates.
+The macros take at most two objects as arguments, the first object is the data for the component, the second, optional, object rendering options.

-For details about the components see the individual components documentation:
+For details about the individual components see their documentation:

 - [article](src/kdl/components/article)
 - [header](src/kdl/components/header)